 The Audit Committee recommends the independent accountants appointed by the Board to audit the consolidated financial statements of the Company, which includes an inspection of the books and accounts of the Company, and reviews with such accountants the scope of their audit and their report thereon, including any questions and recommendations that may arise relating to such audit and report or the Company's internal accounting and auditing procedures.
-The Audit Committee met twice in 1994.
+The Audit Committee met twice in 1995.

 The Compensation Committee considers and approves the Company's incentive compensation and bonus programs, and specifically approves all salaries of \$150,000 or more per year, all incentive compensation awards and all other bonuses (other than sales bonuses) of \$5,000 or more, and also awards stock options.
-During 1994 the Committee held three meetings.
+During 1995 the Committee held three meetings.

 The Executive Committee has and may exercise all of the powers of the Board delegable by law in the management of the business and affairs of the Company.
-During 1994 the Executive Committee met six times.
+During 1995 the Executive Committee met five times.

 The Finance Committee considers and makes recommendations to the Board relating to dividend policy, major acquisitions and dispositions of businesses, incurrence of indebtedness, selection of managers of defined benefit plan assets, stock repurchase programs and certain other financial matters.
-The Finance Committee met twice in 1994.
+The Finance Committee met once in 1995.

-During 1994 the Board held six regular bi-monthly meetings.
-Each of the persons nominated by the Board for election as a Director attended at least 75% of the aggregate of the total number of meetings held during 1994 of the Board and of the committees on which he or she served.
+During 1995 the Board held six regular bi-monthly meetings.
+Each of the persons nominated by the Board for election as a Director and who served as a Director in 1995 attended at least 75% of the aggregate of the total number of meetings held during 1995 of the Board and of the committees on which he or she served.